hypertidy/polyggon/README.md

 <https://www.cs.cmu.edu/~quake/triangle.html>

-The `polyggon` package includes a GeoPackage file with an OGC simple features polygon map of Lake Superior.
+The `polyggon` package includes a GeoPackage file with an OGC simple features polygon map of Lake Superior, based on NOAA's Great Lakes Medium Resolution Digital Shoreline and provided by the Minnesota Geospatial Commons\](<https://gisdata.mn.gov/dataset/water-lake-superior-basin>).
 The single object with `Feature == "Water"` is the main piece and includes hole-filling island polygons as well.
 It's a great example!

 ``` r
 library(rgdal)